-Elemental chlorine is rarely present itself in nature due to its high reactivity.
-It can be formed from atmospheric reactions of chlorine-containing compounds with NO2 and through oxidation of chlorides in presence of strong oxidants in the atmosphere such as ozone.
+Elemental chlorine is rarely present in nature due to its high reactivity.
+It can be formed from atmospheric reactions of chlorine-containing compounds with NO2 and through oxidation of chlorides in the presence of strong oxidants in the atmosphere such as ozone.

-Once released, it rapidly combines with other chemicals/compounds in the atmosphere to form secondary compounds instead of remaining in pure elemental state.
+Once released, it rapidly combines with other chemicals/compounds in the atmosphere to form secondary compounds instead of remaining in a pure elemental state.
 Chlorine dissolves in the water and reacts to form chloride salts and chlorinated organic chemicals such as sodium chloride (NaCl, common salt), sodium hypochlorite (bleach), chloroform, etc.

 Sources of Chlorine